kedarmahale/kedarmahale.github.io/_posts/2021-06-11-trip-that-happened-part8.md

     c.
 Rustom\
     d.
 Marine drive

-Consider giving me a feedback or anything that you would like to share by writing to me <li><a href="mailto:kedarmahale1@gmail.com">here</a></li>.
+Consider giving me a feedback or anything that you would like to share by writing to me <a href="mailto:kedarmahale1@gmail.com">here</a>.
 I would appreciate your valuable feedback!
 This series has come to an end, stay tuned I'll come back with more!
 Till then, you could read <a href="https://kedarmahale.github.io/blog/2021/05/09/trip-that-happened">this </a> series again?